PAARKAVYB/basic-nn-model/README.md

 ### STEP 2:
 Split the dataset into training and testing.
 ### STEP 3:
-Create MinMaxScalar objects ,fit the model and transform the data.
+Create MinMaxScalar objects,fit the model and transform the data.
 ### STEP 4:
 Build the Neural Network Model and compile the model.
 ### STEP 5: